canyon289/bayesian-model-evaluation/README.md

 ### 3c.
 Docker Users

-An image can be built from the root directory of the repository using the command
+An image can be built from the root directory of the repository using the command.
+This will build an image on your computer with all dependencies and environment
 ```bash
 ./scripts/container.sh --build
 ```